 June is Post-Traumatic Stress Disorder (PTSD) Awareness Month, which is an ideal time to take a closer look at PTSD, a mental health condition that can develop after experiencing a traumatic event.

-While flashbacks and nightmares are common signs, more subtle symptoms often fly under the radar.
+While flashbacks and nightmares are common signs, more subtle symptoms of PTSD often fly under the radar.
 These can seriously impact your daily life.
-This article will help you identify these lesser-known signs and understand their meaning.

-Hidden Aspects of PTSD
+Hidden aspects of PTSD

 According to the National Center for PTSD, PTSD affects millions of Americans.
 Roughly 5 out of every 100 adults (or 5%) experience it in a given year, and 6% will develop it throughout their lives.
 Women and veterans are at a higher risk for developing this disorder.